 High Jump Power

-The attached handle on the Potek 1500 Jump Starter isn’t the most comfortable, but it’s fine considering this jump starter isn’t too heavy.
-More impressive are the simple storage features, which includes a compartment for accessories right on the jump starter.
+The attached handle on the Potek 1500 Jump Starter isn’t the most comfortable, but it’s okay, considering this jump starter isn’t too heavy.
+More impressive are the simple storage features, including a compartment for accessories right on the jump starter.

 - High peak amps